-- 1. Click 4.Install NVIDIA VGA Driver > Yes. - 2.
+- 1. Click 3.Install NVIDIA VGA Driver > Yes. - 2.
 Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
 Click NEXT. - 4.
-Click RESTART NOW to restart the computer. - Go to the Microsoft Store to download the NVIDIA Control Panel.
+Click Close to complete the installation. - Go to the Microsoft Store to download the NVIDIA Control Panel. - After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or app).